SPANDigital/presidium/content/_reference/05-markdown/01-bullets-numbering.md

 title: "Bullets & Numbering"
 ---

-Markdown allows bullets and numbering to be nested:
+Markdown allows bullets and numbering to be nested.

-Use bullets when listing unordered items.
+Use bullets to list unordered items.

 # Bullets